Tuition and Financial Aid

 United States Federal Financial Aid

-To qualify for Unites States federal financial aid through the U.S. Department of Education, you must be a U.S. citizen or permanent resident of the U.S. The sources of aid are the Federal Direct Stafford Loan program and the Federal Direct Graduate PLUS Loan program.
+To qualify for United States federal financial aid through the U.S. Department of Education, you must be a U.S. citizen or permanent resident of the U.S. The sources of aid are the Federal Direct Stafford Loan program and the Federal Direct Graduate PLUS Loan program.
 Consistent with the policy of most professional schools, we assume that you will bear the primary cost burden of your educational expenses.
 Therefore, long-term loans are the primary source of financial assistance.

 To apply for loans, you must complete the Free Application for Federal Student Aid (FAFSA) and the Washington University Application for Financial Aid.